[Note: The tart got some fresh photos in 2020, hallelujah.]

 1/4 teaspoon salt

-1 stick plus 1 tablespoon unsalted butter, the stick cut into 1/2-inch pieces and chilled
+1/2 cup plus 1 tablespoon unsalted butter, the 1/2 cup cut into 1/2-inch pieces and chilled

 3 tablespoons ice water

-8 to 10 blood oranges (about 5 ounces each) [I only needed 7]
+7 to 8 blood oranges (about 5 ounces each)

 1 large egg yolk mixed with 2 tablespoons of water

-5. Preheat the oven to 375° and position a rack in the center.
+Bake: Heat your oven to 375° and position a rack in the center.
 Place a baking sheet on the rack below to catch any drips.
 Bake the tart directly from the freezer for 1 hour and 15 minutes, until the fruit is bubbling and the pastry is deeply browned.
 Transfer the cookie sheet to a rack and let the tart cool for 30 minutes.
 Carefully slide the parchment paper onto the rack and let the tart cool completely.
-Serve with the Deep Dark Salted Butter Caramel Sauce (below).
+Serve with the Deep Dark Salted Butter Caramel Sauce.